4GeeksAcademy/website-v2/src/data/blog/wyncode-ironhack-and-4geeks-academy-comparison.us.md

 <td width="117" >**Dedication required**

 ** **
 </td>

 <td width="117" >Most students say that they practically move out to Wyncode for 9 weeks.
 It's a very immersive experience.

 </td>

-<td width="117" >Part-time focused.
-10 hours of in-person classes and 10+ hours more of practice, building projects and learning all the content designed to enhance your career.
+<td width="117" >Part-time focused, and probably the best doing that.
+Full-Time programs are also available.
+Coding all the time, with unlimited access to mentors and a lifelong Support.

 </td>

 <td width="117" >IronHack says that you need 110% dedication to the course; you cannot do anything else for 9 weeks.

 </td>
 </tr>
 <tr >

 <td width="117" >**Schedule**

 ** **
 </td>

 <td width="117" >Full-time: 9AM-6PM, Monday to Friday.

 </td>

 <td width="117" >Part-time: 6PM-9PM, three classes (3) per week.
+Or FT from 9am to 6pm for 9 weeks (real immersive as well).

 </td>

 <td width="117" >Full-time: 9AM-8PM, Monday to Friday.

 </td>
 </tr>
 <tr >

 <td width="117" >**Mentorship**

 ** **
 </td>

 <td width="117" >Wyncode has in-class mentoring sessions.

 </td>

-<td width="117" >In addition to the in-class mentorship, we have a special program in which you can ask for a remote one-on-one mentoring session whenever and wherever you want.
+<td width="117" >Online and In-Person.
+We have a special program in which you can ask for a remote one-on-one mentoring session whenever and wherever you want.

 </td>

-<td width="117" >IronHack has in-class mentoring sessions.
+<td width="117" >IronHack has in-person and Remote mentoring sessions.

 </td>
 </tr>
 <tr >

 <td width="117" >**Teacher: Student Ratio**

 ** **
 </td>

 <td width="117" >

-1 : 8
+1 : 10